-- 8. Open all faucets in the RV.
-If there is an outside shower, attach the shower er hose to the shower (remove the sprayer nozzle), and open the shower faucets.
+- 6. Remove the drain plug from the water heater (refer to Fig. 3 arrow). - 7.
+Run the water pump until it is dry (approximately 15 to 20 seconds).
+Operating the pump longer than that with no water in it can damage the pump. - 8.
+Open all faucets in the RV.
+If there is an outside shower, attach the shower hose to the shower (remove the sprayer nozzle), and open the shower faucets.
 If equipped with an outside kitchen open those faucets as well. - Attach a blowout plug to the city water inlet (on utility center).
 Attach the air hose to the blowout plug.
 Set compressor to 30 PSI MAX.
 Set the CITY / TANK FILL valve on the utility center panel to the TANK FILL position.